Don't Adapt Small Language Models for Tools; Adapt Tool Schemas to the Models: Experimental Setup

 \subsection{Implementation Details}

-When generating tool schemas with PA-Tool, we generate 32 candidates with temperature 0.4 and set $\alpha$ to 0.2.
-For all benchmark evaluations, we employ a one-shot prompting strategy where the prompt includes: (1) the task instruction, (2) the target tool description (not the complete schema), and (3) one demonstration example.
-We use greedy decoding to ensure reproducible results across all experiments.
+When generating schemas with PA-Tool, we use 32 candidates at temperature 0.4 with $\alpha=0.2$ (sensitivity analysis in Appendix~\ref{app:hyperparameter}).
+Each component's description is provided individually (see Figure~\ref{fig_overview}-1; prompt template in Appendix~\ref{app:prompt}).

+For benchmark inference, we use temperature 0 to ensure reproducible results across all experiments.
 We use accuracy as the primary evaluation metric across both benchmarks, measuring the percentage of test cases where the model's predictions exactly match the ground-truth labels.
-Detailed prompt templates are provided in Appendix~\ref{appendix:prompt}.
+Detailed evaluation protocols are in Appendix~\ref{app:evaluation_protocol}.